 No one wants to have to do work at home after a long day at school (or the office) but it still needs to be done.
 Here’s how to make life easier for you and your children when it comes to school homework!

 The summer holidays are over and the new school year is upon us, and that means a brand new battle to get the homework done.
 As parents, we are all guilty of avoiding the inevitable confrontation and simply ‘helping’ our children out to the point of actually doing it for them.
 In fact, a study in 2014 found that a staggering one in six parents admitted to doing their children’s homework for them!
 But is that really the way to go?
+We put together these helpful homework tips to try and make that transition as smooth as possible!

 1. Be there